ret2basic/ret2basic.github.io/_posts/2024-04-12-elliptic-curve-attacks-small-subgroup.md

 **Reference:** [http://abstract.ups.edu/aata/cosets-section-lagranges-theorem.html](http://abstract.ups.edu/aata/cosets-section-lagranges-theorem.html)

 The first corollary is very easy to understand.
 The second corollary is saying "any group with prime order $$p$$ is a cyclic group and any element other than identity is a generator".
+Recall that elliptic curve over finite field is a group, therefore these two corollaries apply to it.
+In elliptic curves, the first corollary says the order of a point on elliptic curve always divides the order of the curve.
+The second corollary says for any curve with prime order, the curve is cyclic and all points besides point at infinity are generators.

-These two corollaries are important results, keep that in mind, we will use it soon.
+**These two corollaries are important results, keep that in mind, we will use them a lot when studying elliptic curves.**

 And ATTENTION, you should know that Lagrange's theorem is an **if-then theorem**: if $$H$$ is a subgroup of $$G$$, then the order of $$H$$ divides the order of $$G$$.
 It does not guarantee the existence of a subgroup of a certain order.
 Equivalently, this reasoning is saying "the reverse of Lagrange's theorem is false": if the order of $$H$$ divides the order of $$G$$, $$H$$ might not be a subgroup of $$G$$.
 Fortunately, the reverse of Lagrange's theorem is sometimes true, when $$H$$ has prime order.